LeroyMackerl/MassAPI/README.md

 # Update Log
-20251226 Updated to v1.1 with smart bp nodes contributed by Ember 20251204 Added ue5.7 compatibility contributed by LainProStudio
+20251226 Updated to v1.1 with smart bp nodes contributed by Ember.
+20251204 Added ue5.7 compatibility contributed by LainProStudio.

 # Mass API Plugin Documentation
 This doc is generated with AI.
 It may contain erros.
 Use with caution.